modenaxe/msk-STAPLE/README.md

 ### Further notes on STAPLE

-* Reference System Conventions: The final reference systems are always consistent with ISB but the internal ones not necessarily because they rely on the external functions taken from GIBOC-core.

-* Plots colors: As a general guidelines, in plots the colors are generally used as follows:
+These notes are provided to offer a minimal guidance to anyone that will investigate the code in details:

+* Reference system conventions: the output reference systems of all STAPLE scripts are always consistent with conventions of the International Society of Biomechanics, but internally this is not always the case.
+In many algorithms, technical reference systems mutuated from GIBOC-core are used.
+These reference systems are defined according to the following convention:
+    * `X` directed in anterior-posterior direction, pointing posteriorly,
+    * 'Y' directed in medio-lateral direction, pointing laterally for the right leg,
+    * 'Z' directed in proximal-distal direction, pointing cranially.

+* When an error or some unexplained interruption of the scripts happens during a morphological analysis, it is always possible to enable `debug_plots` and reconstruct step-by-step what the algorithm of interest is doing.
+As a general guidelines (**not always respected**), the colors of points, surfaces etc. were generally decided following the following convention:
-   * red: medial
+   * `red`: medial
-   * blue: lateral
+   * `blue`: lateral
-   * green: not compartimentalised anatomical structures - basically the rest.
+   * `green`: not compartimentalised anatomical structures (basically the rest).

 ## How to contribute, request features and report bugs